johnpierson/RandomGraphs/modules/ImageSampling/README.md

 </p>

 ## Description
 Image sampling is a fun thing.
-You can read values from an image with Dynamo and use that to drive parameters or geometry.
+You can read values from an image and use that to drive parameters or geometry.

 ## Graphs
 This section contains bin packing messes.